Herpes litter survivors

 Any pregnant dog should be isolated from other dogs for the last three weeks of pregnancy and the first three weeks after birth.
 If she gets infected during this period, the litter is likely to be lost.

 There are two syndromes experienced by puppies, depending on their age at exposure.
-If the puppies are infected after age three weeks, a kennel cough type of respiratory infection ensues.
-This can be serious and can progress to pneumonia given the vulnerabilities of a puppy so small and young, but overall this syndrome is far better than what is experienced by the much younger puppies.
+If the puppies are infected after age of three weeks, a kennel cough type of respiratory infection ensues.
+This can be serious and can progress to pneumonia given the vulnerabilities of a puppy so small and young, but overall this syndrome is far better than what is experienced by much younger puppies.

 Puppies exposed from birth to up to age three weeks develop a painful, rapidly progressive condition that typically results in death within 48 hours.
-Affected puppies are very vocal, show abdominal bloating, difficult shallow breathing, cold body temperatures, and weakness.
+Affected puppies are very vocal, and show abdominal bloating, difficult shallow breathing, cold body temperatures, and weakness.
 Low platelet counts associated with infection result in speckles called petechiae, which may or may not be externally visible.
 The entire litter may be quickly lost.